-- iii.
-Missouri Certificate of Good Standing; - iv.
-IRS letter evidencing nonprofit status; and - v.
-MHDC Nonprofit Questionnaire which describes the organization's role in detail, including how material participation pursuant to §469(h) of the Code, and MHDC guidelines, will be met and what share of profits, losses, and fees go to the nonprofit organization. - 2.
+- a.
+A 501(c)(3) or (c)(4) nonprofit organization; - b.
+Having an express purpose of fostering low-income housing as evidenced in the Articles of Incorporation or Bylaws; - c.
+One that will own an interest in the development and materially participate in the development and operation of the development throughout the Compliance Period.
+Material participation is defined in §469(h) of the Code, and further guidance on material participation is outlined in the Developer's Guide; and - d.
+Is not affiliated with, nor controlled by, a for-profit organization. - e.
+Developments wanting to be considered for this priority must fully complete the applicable sections of the application and MHDC Nonprofit Questionnaire and submit all required items. - 2.
 HOME CHDO Set-aside.
 MHDC will endeavor to set-aside 15% of HOME Funds to be loaned or granted to Community Housing Development Organizations ("CHDO") as CHDO Set Aside.
 Certain legal, organizational, and other requirements apply for nonprofit organizations to qualify for CHDO status (24 CFR Part 92.2).
 If the development is seeking HOME funds under the CHDO Set-aside, the CHDO must be the sole general partner (in the case of a limited partnership) or sole managing member (in the case of a limited liability company) of the ownership entity to qualify.

-Developments wanting to be considered for this priority must fully complete the applicable sections of the application and provide the following with the application:
+Developments wanting to be considered for this priority must fully complete the applicable sections of the application and MHDC CHDO Questionnaire and submit all required items.